Redirecting Standard Input (stdin) in Linux

 Understanding how to redirect stdin in Linux is an important aspect of mastering

-command serves as a versatile tool for
+the command line interface.
+The cat command serves as a versatile tool for

 various stdin redirection tasks, from reading and merging files to enhancing